SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 ## Building individual models
 Note that in many cases, the top-level Makefile for a module may descend in to a number of sub-directories and build a number of individual models and libraries.
 It is always possible to go into these subdirectories yourself and build the individual model directly.
 This will save some time, since it will only build the code in the module you are interested in.
 This may be necessary when debugging code.

-# <a name="PyNNSelect"></a> PyNN 0.7.5 vs PyNN 0.8
+# <a name="PyNNSelect"></a> PyNN 0.7.5 vs PyNN 0.9

-Due to the lack of backwards compatibility between PyNN 0.8 and PyNN 0.7.5, installing both versions requires a bit of finessing within your chosen IDE.
+Due to the lack of backwards compatibility between PyNN 0.9 and PyNN 0.7.5, installing both versions requires a bit of extra work within your chosen IDE. _We recommend for new work that people only use PyNN 0.9 (or later)._

 ## Pycharm

 If you decided to use PyCharm to support your development, then to support both PyNN installations you are required to:
- * build 2 versions of your Python interpreter with PyNN 0.7.5 and PyNN 0.8 installed separately.
+ * build 2 versions of your Python interpreter with PyNN 0.7.5 and PyNN 0.9 installed separately.
  * set the Python interpreter for each module accordingly.

 To achieve the first, please follow the following steps:
  1. Go to File → Settings → Project → Python Interpreter.
- 2. Click on the cog in the top right corner of the pop up and select "Create Virtual Env".
+ 2. Click on the cog in the top right corner of the pop up and select "Create Virtual Env" to create a virtual environment.
- 3. Name the virtual env "PyNN0.75" and select the boxes "inherit global site-packages" and "Make available to all projects".
+ 3. Name the virtual environment "PyNN0.75" and select the boxes "inherit global site-packages" and "Make available to all projects".
- 4. Repeat the previous two steps but name the virtual env "PYNN0.8".
+ 4. Repeat the previous two steps but name the virtual environment "PYNN0.9".
  5. Select from the drop down list of interpreters the PYNN0.75 version.
  6. Click on the `+` button on the right hand side of the pop up.
  7. Select PyNN from the list and select specific version 0.75, install this.
  8. Select from the drop down list of interpreters the PYNN0.8 version.
- 9. Repeat steps 6 and 7 but select PyNN and the specific version 0.8 instead.
+ 9. Repeat steps 6 and 7 but select PyNN and the specific version 0.9 instead.

 To achieve the second, please follow the following steps: